dominictarr/sentimental-versioning/README.md

 ### by Dominic Tarr

-Some version number systems aspire to merely labeling the changes in an interface, but there is so much in the human experience that lies outside that realm.
-Sometimes a version is a number, but sometimes what we really want is  a _poem_.
+Some version number systems aspire to merely label changes in an interface, but there is much in the human experience that lies outside of this.
+Sometimes a version is just a number, but sometimes what we really want is  a _poem_.

 Semver has a spec, but Sentimental Versioning has not a spec,